Understand the public data and

 The SOC system gets us a core of deep profiles based on an occupation’s class, as well as class characteristics like typical education and wages.
 Occupation classes — names like Accountants and Auditors, Actors, or Foresters — are composed of a pile of jobs that the BLS determines have essentially the same skills & knowledge to perform.

-InfoSurf accelerates building your set of jobs with the same skills & knowledge with the eBook Job Title Surfer.
+InfoSurf accelerates building your set of jobs with the same skills & knowledge with the free eBook Job Title Surfer.

 Occupation Classes: SOC vs O*Net